shuaibw/ns2demo/README.md

 - `cd ns-2.35/`
 - `sudo make install`
 4. If the above commands have executed successfully, you should be able to type `ns` in the terminal and a prompt beggining with `%` will appear.
 This marks a successful installation.
+5. Once installed, you can make changes to the source code within the `ns-2.35/` directory.
+Then you can incorporate those changes by executing:
+- `make`
+- `sudo make install`

 ## Step 3: Cleanup (optional)